fl3pp/eORM/readme.md

 # elemental ORM for PHP
-Simple Object relational mapper for PHP
+simple object relational mapper for PHP

 currently only supporting SQLite Databases